en

 Workshop Motivation

-Large Language Models (LLMs) have demonstrated remarkable capabilities in a wide range of downstream tasks, serving as powerful foundation models for language understanding and generation.
-Furthermore, there has been significant attention on utilizing LLMs in speech and audio processing tasks such as Automatic Speech Recognition (ASR), Audio Captioning, and emerging areas like Spoken Dialogue Models.
+Large Language Models (LLMs) have demonstrated remarkable capabilities across a variety of downstream tasks, serving as powerful foundation models for language understanding and generation.
+Recently, there has been significant interest in applying LLMs to speech and audio processing tasks, including Automatic Speech Recognition (ASR), Audio Captioning, and emerging areas such as Spoken Dialogue Models.

-However, real-world conversational speech data is critical for the development of robust LLM-based Spoken Dialogue Models, as it encapsulates the complexity of human communication, including natural pauses, interruptions, speaker overlaps, and diverse conversational styles.
-The limited availability of such data, especially in multilingual settings, poses a significant challenge to advancing the field.
+However, the development of robust LLM-based Spoken Dialogue Models relies heavily on real-world conversational speech data, which encapsulates the complexity of human communication, including natural pauses, interruptions, speaker overlaps, and diverse conversational styles.
+The scarcity of such data, especially in multilingual contexts, poses a significant challenge to advancing the field.

-The event consists of two tasks, both of which require participants to explore the development of speech language model:
+The challenge consists of two tasks, both of which require participants to explore the development of speech language models (SLMs):

-Participants will be provided with oracle segmentation for each conversation.
+Participants will be provided with oracle segmentation and speaker labels for each conversation.

-This task focuses on optimizing transcription accuracy in a multilingual setting.
+This task focuses on optimizing recognition accuracy in a multilingual conversation setting.

-Task 2: Multilingual Conversational Speech Diarization and Recognition
+Task II: Multilingual Conversational Speech Diarization and Recognition

 No prior or oracle information will be provided during evaluation (e.g., no pre-segmented utterances or speaker labels).